Manan-Khanna05/JARVIS-NOVA/README.md

 ### Main Configuration

-The core configuration file for JARVIS-MARK5 is `config.json`, located in the `config` directory.
+The core configuration file for JARVIS-NOVA is `config.json`, located in the `config` directory.
 This file contains basic settings and can be customized based on your requirements.

 Here is an example `config.json` structure:
 ```json